mickfuzz/phd4/_posts/thesis_chapters/2025-6-3-TheoreticalFramework.md

 <!-- "In CHAT/DBR, innovations for learning are ideally historicized, meaning that the designs leverage recognized practices in partner communities.
 At the risk of stating the obvious, historicizing design in this way demands a degree of knowledge of and legitimacy within the partner community that design-based researchers in the learning sciences/DBR tradition do not always take time to develop."  [@oneill_understanding_2016, p.499] -->

-#### Theoretical concepts of DBR used in this study
+### DBR as an applied research process

-This section outlines key concepts used in DBR which I draw on in later chapters namely, the challenge of overcoming the tension between the rich context and generalisation of results, design narratives, and the process of rapid iterations of learning designs.
+This section outlines key techniques used in DBR which I draw on in later chapters namely, the challenge of overcoming the tension between the rich context and generalisation of results (moved up), design narratives, and the process of rapid iterations of learning designs.

-Barab and Squire [-@barab_design-based_2004] describe the inherent _messiness_ of design-based research  which presents a challenge for researchers when attempting to present results in a coherent manner that is useful for other practitioners.
-There is an ongoing tension between staying closely aligned with the specific, rich context of the research, and stepping back to generalise findings without becoming lost in abstraction.
-This balance is crucial to ensure that the research is both contextually meaningful and practically applicable to broader settings.
-Hoadley and Campos [-@hoadley_design-based_2022] further explore the outcomes of DBR, including the development of design processes, the creation of domain theories, the formulation of design principles or patterns, the introduction of ontological innovations, the generation of new hypotheses, and the transformative learning experienced by researchers themselves.
-These varied outcomes highlight the broad applicability of DBR and the importance of ensuring that design processes and theoretical insights are communicated clearly to enhance the utility of research findings.
 <!-- COMMENT ON THE ABOVE  - IT'S A BIT LISTY -->

 One solution to the challenge of balancing utility and generalisation, as well as representing the research process in an accessible format, is through the use of _design narratives_.
 Bakker [-@bakker_design_2018] notes the difficulties of conveying the richness of the design process within the constraints of traditional journal formats, where space restrictions may hinder detailed explanations.
 Design narratives, as proposed by Hoadley [-@hoadley_creating_2002-1], address these limitations by providing a detailed account of the learning design process.
 They document the problems encountered during the intervention, the iterative changes made, and the rationale behind those revisions [@hoadley_creating_2002-1; @brase_knowledge_2024; @bell_theoretical_2004].